Phonics and Phonemic Awareness

 At St Finbar’s we follow the VCOP and Big Write approach, in conjunction with the Seven Steps Online Writing Program, as a supportive resource.
 Writing sessions incorporate explicit teaching and modelling of:

 Big talks about Big Writes

 Our regular Big Writes are an opportunity for students to showcase how they have progressed with their individual writing goals.
 Following on, a new writing goal is set.

-Speaking and Listening
+Speaking and listening

-Oral language is used to support writing and enrich vocabulary across the school, from Foundation to Year 6: Opportunities for speaking and listening include:
+Oral language is to be used to support writing and enrich vocabulary across the school, from Foundation to Year 6: Opportunities for speaking and listening include: